TheeJoshhh/TheeBotTS/README.md

 # TheeBotTS
 A discord bot providing some basic features!

+Please read the license before using this app!